arnauKL/CPUraytracer/README.md

 ./raytracer > result.ppm
 ```

-It can be then viewed using _imv_ or some other image viewer that supports ppm, or converted to other image formats:
+It can be then viewed using _imv_ or some other image viewer that supports ppm, or converted to other image formats (imagemagik):

 ```bash
 magick result.ppm result.png